 - ii.
-Flag State inspection requirements for in-port transhipments of SBT (include % coverage):-South Africa ratified the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate IUU Fishing in 2014.
+Flag State inspection requirements for in-port transhipments of SBT (include % coverage):- - iii.
+South Africa ratified the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate IUU Fishing in 2014.
 All vessels fishing in the South African fishery which wishes to tranship in port needs to apply for a transhipment permit.
 The application form makes provision for the applicant to provide all the relevant information such as vessel names, quantities by species to be transhipped and port where transhipment will take place.
 Only on the authority of a permit and subject to monitoring may the vessel tranship.
+There's 100% inspection of all in-port transhipments.
 Monitoring is mandatory. - iii.
-Information sharing with designated Port States:- iv.
-Monitoring systems for recording the quantity of SBT transhipped:Fishery Control Officers/Fish Monitors (FCOs/FMs) are required to monitor every offload and transhipment for all vessels fishing in the South African Large Pelagic Longline and Tuna Pole-line fisheries as well as foreign fishing vessels.
-Fish are sorted by species on deck before being weighed in order to determine the weight by species.
+Information sharing with designated Port States:-